pugjs/pug-zh-cn/src/language/filters.md

 ::: float warning Warning
 Filters are rendered at compile time, which makes them fast but also means that they cannot support dynamic content or options.

 By default, JSTransformer-based filters are also not available during compilation in the browser, unless the JSTransformer modules are explicitly packed and made available through a CommonJS platform like Browserify and Webpack.
+In fact, the page you are reading right now uses Browserify to make the filters available in the browser.

 Templates pre-compiled on the server do not have this limitation.
 :::

 ## Inline Syntax